stratsys/Platform.Docs/docs/source/azure_ad_sync/setup.rst

 5. Paste the *Azure AD Sync url* **(1)** previously copied from the platform administration.
 6. Paste the *key* **(2)** previously copied from the platform administration.
 7. Make sure the connection is correct by clicking **Test connection** **(3)**.
 Azure should indicate that everything was fine **(4)**.
+8. Press Save at the top of the page.

 .. figure:: images/AddTokenToAAD.png